 But back to the 10 minutes part.
 Baby George is 16 months old now and a complete terror.
 Round-faced with the sweetest smile you’ve ever seen, but truly a terror.
 Opening drawers, rifling through cupboards, grabbing water other people’s bottles (ahem), methodically pulling all the Ziploc bags from their once tidy box only to scatter them over his shoulder… This is 5 minutes in the kitchen with George.
 And this is why fast recipes matter to me right now.
 I have a feeling that speed might be important to you too.

 These balls are all over the internet right now.
 You could add or change the ingredients according to what your kids like and what you have on hand.
 Unfortunately, these won’t work as a preschool snack for “nut free” classrooms but that’s okay with us.
 They’re already gone anyway.

 - 1 cup almonds

-Using a food processor, blend the nuts first.
-When they’re either crumbled or powdery (depending on your preference), add the oats and pulse until they’re mixed together.
-Add the chocolate chips and pulse.
-Last, add the prunes and chia seeds if using, then puree until the mixture is uniform.
-It’ll be thick and sticky in the bowl.
+- Using a food processor add the oats, nuts, chocolate, prunes and chia seeds if using, then pulse until the mixture is uniform.
+It'll be thick and sticky in the bowl.